Our Staff

 Development and Executive Coordinator

 Kim grew up exploring the pine forests, lakes, streams and ravines of northern Florida.
 Her early love of nature led her to work in the fields of conservation and environmental education.
 She has a BS in Biology from UC San Diego and a MA in Biology from Miami University’s Global Field Program.
 Kim is incredibly passionate about the outdoors and strongly believes in the Institute's mission.
-In her free time, Kim enjoys birding, hiking, traveling, foraging, and hanging out with her three rescue dogs, cat, and backyard chickens.
+In her free time, Kim enjoys birding, hiking, traveling, foraging, and hanging out with her pets.

 NCI_Phoenix.jpg